 PhosAgro's CEO Andrey Guryev is the new President of the Russian Association of Fertilizer Producers (RAAP).
-He was also reelected as Vice President Eastern Europe & Central Asia of IFA at the end of the trade association's Moscow conference in June. the RAAP as creating new opportunities to modernise and streamline the sector amid today's prevailing economic conditions," said Guryev.
+He was also reelected as Vice President Eastern Europe & Central Asia of IFA at the end of the trade association's Moscow conference in June.

+"I see my chief task as President of the RAAP as creating new opportunities to modernise and streamline the sector amid today's prevailing economic conditions," said Guryev.
 "I firmly believe that the chemicals industry is able to become one of the Russian economy's most technologically advanced sectors and a key guarantor of food security for Russia and the whole world."